 Throughout winter, visitors will find plenty of picturesque scenes in Jackson County’s small towns.
 Take time to stroll through the downtowns of Dillsboro, Sylva and Cashiers to discover and peruse a great selection of local shops and boutiques ideal for unique shopping opportunities.
 When your taste buds are ready for attention, sample the cuisine at the many locally sourced restaurants exclusive to Jackson County.

 Draped in twinkling lights and plenty of holiday décor, the Historic Jackson County Courthouse in Sylva is a not-to-miss stop on your trip.
 Known as the most photographed courthouse in North Carolina, this architectural gem is the perfect spot for your family holiday photo.

-Jackson County receives an average of 9 inches of snow per year, usually with one or two big snows each year.
+Jackson County receives an average of 9 inches of snow per year, usually with one or two big snows each year helping you enjoy the snow without getting stranded.
 This makes it the perfect destination for vacationers looking for a true winter wonderland.
 Most vistas during winter have peaks covered in white which make for exceptional photos.

 When hiking or driving in the mountains, keep in mind temperature changes may be unpredictable, so pack accordingly to stay warm.

 When booking your winter escape to Jackson County, know that lower lodging rates are typically available in the winter, with weekdays garnering the lowest rates.
 You’ll also find many winter packages available December through March.
 To help you plan your perfect holiday getaway, download a free visitor’s guide.

 Cover photo of Whiteside Mountain in Cashiers courtesy @spinkasaurusrex on Instagram